zy0114-sudo/GraphGly/README.md

 # GraphGly
-GraphGly: Using protein-protein interaction information to predict protein-sugar binding using the Graph Sample and Aggregate Networks Framework
+GraphGly: Using protein-protein interaction information to predict protein-sugar binding sites using the Graph Sample and Aggregate Networks Framework